-- Staggered in-take in EYFS. - Additional Visits to the new school and/or the creation of Virtual Tours and video clips to share with children and young people. - Individual 'Passports' which include a range of information about the new school and can be kept by the family during the holidays to reflect on with their child. - Sharing inclusion-related documentation e.g. EHCPs, IEPs, Behaviour Plans. - SISS have developed a number of specific pathways to support children with SEND; these can be found on Solihull's Local Offer. - Year 7 starting school earlier than the other year groups. - Staff handover meetings. - Reasonable adjustments and how these can be developed from one year group to another see Appendix (ii). - PLP targets linked explicitly to transition. - Using Annual Review processes to talk about transition earlier e.g. Year 5.
+- Staggered in-take in EYFS. - Additional Visits to the new school - Accessible Transition information on school websites including photos of key members of staff and photos and /or videos of the wider provision - Individual 'Passports' which include a range of information about the new school and can be kept by the family during the holidays to reflect on with their child. - Sharing inclusion-related documentation e.g. EHCPs, IEPs, Behaviour Plans, Funding information - SISS have developed a number of specific pathways to support children with SEND; these can be found on Solihull's Local Offer. - Year 7 starting school earlier than the other year groups. - Staff handover meetings.

+- Reasonable adjustments and how these can be developed from one year group to another see Appendix (ii). - PLP targets linked explicitly to transition. - Using Annual Review processes to talk about transition earlier e.g. Year 5.